PlagiatBros/pytaVSL/README.md

 pytaVSL is a video-projection and compositing software built on top of [pi3d](https://github.com/tipam/pi3d/).
 It's designed for the live and has many cool features:
 - fully osc-controllable
-- slides (from image, gif and video files) and texts
+- slides (from image, gif and video files)
+- texts (rendered using signed distance fields)
-- per slide settings, effects, mapping, animations and states
+- per slide/text settings, effects, mapping, animations and states
+- slide groups (with effects, animations, etc)
 - global scenes management

 ### Requirements